 To avoid this misstep here are some best practices for using images in a presentation.
 Using these tips will help you build professional integrity and motivate your audience instead of confuse them.

 Whether you are professional speaker or you work in a corporate office, creating a presentation slide decks is common place.
 When used well, slide decks give you the opportunity to convey your message in a compact and visual way.
 It connects you with your audience and engages along the story you are telling.

-Largely, your image should support and emphasize your main points and not detract.
-Overall, images whether photos, icons, or graphics, should contribute to the whole design, look, and feel.
+Largely, your images should support and emphasize your main points and not detract.
+Overall, the images, whether photos, icons, or graphics, should contribute to the whole design, look, and feel.

 Use images that support and strengthen your message

 Have text heavy slides with zero visuals

 Nothing loses the audience’s respect faster than a low-quality, pixelated slide image.
 Using images that are high-resolution photos is a must not only to help convey your message but establish a sense of authority.